As a company we use Oroson everyday to store a significant amount of sensitive

 Mobile device management

-Mobile devices are controlled using centralised infrastructure and can be remotely
+Mobile devices are controlled using centralized infrastructure and can be remotely

 wiped as required.